databricks/terraform-provider-databricks/docs/resources/pipeline.md

 * `library` blocks - Specifies pipeline code and required artifacts.
 Syntax resembles [library](cluster.md#library-configuration-block) configuration block with the addition of a special `notebook` & `file` library types that should have the `path` attribute. *Right now only the `notebook` & `file` types are supported.*
 * `cluster` blocks - [Clusters](cluster.md) to run the pipeline.
 If none is specified, pipelines will automatically select a default cluster configuration for the pipeline. *Please note that DLT pipeline clusters are supporting only subset of attributes as described in [documentation](https://docs.databricks.com/data-engineering/delta-live-tables/delta-live-tables-api-guide.html#pipelinesnewcluster).*  Also, note that `autoscale` block is extended with the `mode` parameter that controls the autoscaling algorithm (possible values are `ENHANCED` for new, enhanced autoscaling algorithm, or `LEGACY` for old algorithm).
 * `continuous` - A flag indicating whether to run the pipeline continuously.
 The default value is `false`.
 * `development` - A flag indicating whether to run the pipeline in development mode.
-The default value is `false`.
+The default value is `true`.
 * `photon` - A flag indicating whether to use Photon engine.
 The default value is `false`.
 * `serverless` - An optional flag indicating if serverless compute should be used for this DLT pipeline.
 Requires `catalog` to be set, as it could be used only with Unity Catalog.
 * `catalog` - The name of catalog in Unity Catalog. *Change of this parameter forces recreation of the pipeline.* (Conflicts with `storage`).